jguittard/grunt-translate-extract/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.0.1 print number of files parsed and found translation entries. add a new `gettextPHP_KV` parser.
 0.0.1 first beta released with support for php gettext , wordpress and angular-translate. no hard test yet.